Public Art in Alexandria

-The City of Alexandria, Virginia invited artists and artist teams
+The City of Alexandria's Public Art Program invited artists and artist teams

-residing in Virginia, Maryland, District of Columbia, West Virginia, Kentucky,
+residing and working in Virginia, Maryland, District of Columbia, West Virginia, Kentucky,

-North Carolina and Tennessee to submit their qualifications for a Traffic
+North Carolina and Tennessee to submit their qualifications for the Traffic

 Control Box Vinyl Wrap Public Art Project.

-Three artists or artist teams were selected to design wraps for
+Two artists and one artist team were selected to design wraps for

 12 traffic control boxes located at intersections along Duke Street in